View FREE Lessons!

 Definition of Product Differentiation:

-is a marketing strategy companies use to build brand loyalty and make their products more attractive by emphasizing a difference between their products and their competitors' products.
+is a marketing strategy companies use to build brand loyalty and to make their products more attractive by emphasizing a difference between their products and their competitors' products.

 Lemonade is lemonade, right?
 Wrong.
 Lemonade can be freshly squeezed, sweeter, frozen, pink, and perhaps many other variations.
 Companies strive to separate themselves from their competitors by providing some aspect of the good or service they sell that will build customer loyalty – thereby reducing price competition.
 For example, Country Time lemonade has been marketed as a "good old-fashioned lemonade" appealing to the memories of how quenching a glass of lemonade was on hot summer days before air conditioning.